Vinit-joshi2/Blinkit-DashBoard/README.md

   - Low Fat: **$220K**
   - Regular Fat: **$120K**

 #### 📊 Key Insights:
 - **Low Fat items** consistently outperform **Regular Fat items** in all outlet locations, indicating a stronger consumer preference for healthier options across all store tiers.
 - **Tier 3** outlets generate the highest sales for both fat content categories.
-This suggests that stores located in Tier 3 locations may have larger foot traffic, leading to higher sales volumes.
+This suggests that stores located in Tier 3 locations may have larger  traffic, leading to higher sales volumes.
-- **Tier 1** and **Tier 2** locations show a lower sales figure, especially for Regular Fat items, which could imply that consumers in these areas are more health-conscious or there may be better availability of Low Fat products.
+- **Tier 1** and **Tier 2** locations show a lower sales figure, especially for Regular Fat items, which could imply that consumers in these areas are more health-conscious.

-#### 💡 Interpretation:
-This chart can be useful for product stocking and promotional strategies, as businesses could focus on increasing the availability of Low Fat products, especially in Tier 3 locations where they perform best.
-Additionally, marketing campaigns promoting Low Fat options may yield better results across all outlet types.